alcrene/valconfig/README.md

 Pydantic values are always *coerced* to the target type.)
 Whether it is best to define new types with either *Scityping* or *Pydantic* largely depends on whether this use as abstract classes is needed.
+[^pydantic-v1]: Currently validators need to be configured using the standards of Pydantic v1.
+Supporting Pydantic v2 validators is certainly something I would like to do eventually.

 ## In relation to other projects